iwakura-enterprises/documentations/Writerside/topics/Jean.md

 You may configure how Jean loads configurations using the `LoadOptions` class.

 `saveOnLoad`
 : Whether to save the configuration back to the file after loading.
+Default is `false`.

 ## Internal caching